-- Any concern reported which includes a complaint by or about an employee should be reported using the Green Form, to a Designated Safeguarding Lead or Chief Executive, and dealt with following the procedures set out in other relevant policies (including the Whistleblowing, Anti-harassment & Bullying and Grievance Polices).
-A record of the outcome and any notes or other documents compiled during the process will be processed in accordance with our Data Protection Policy and Employee Data Privacy Notice. - 6.3 Safeguarding incidents will be confidentially reported to the Board of Trustees, ensuring that the- privacy of those involved is protected.
+- Any concern reported which includes a complaint by or about an employee should be reported using the Yellow Form, to the Designated Safeguarding Officer or Chief Executive, and dealt with following the procedures set out in other relevant policies (including the Whistleblowing, Anti-harassment & Bullying and Grievance Polices).
+A record of the outcome and any notes or other documents compiled during the process will be processed in accordance with our Data Protection Policy and Employee Data Privacy Notice. - 6.3 Safeguarding incidents will be confidentially reported to the Board of Trustees, ensuring that the privacy of those involved is protected.